 Asphalt Shingles: 25 to 50 years

 There are basically two types of shingles: regular 3-tab shingles and architectural shingles.
-On average, 3-tab shingles are just a few dollars cheaper than the architectural shingles.
-3-tab shingles are also slightly thinner, which reduces their lifespan to the lower end of the expectancy range, depending on upkeep.
+On average, 3-tab shingles are just a few dollars cheaper than the architectural shingles, but they are harder to come by and are usually only used for repairs of existing 3-tab roofs.
+They are also slightly thinner, which reduces their lifespan to the lower end of the expectancy range, depending on upkeep.

 - Advantages of Shingles: Shingles are very affordable option for any pitched roof.
 Shingles can also provide good fire resistance, with some types even able to combat against hail, wind, and mold growth.